LLC vs Trademark: What Actually Protects Your Brand (And What Doesn’t)

 What an LLC Actually Does

 An LLC (Limited Liability Company) is a legal business structure registered through your state.
-Its primary purpose is to:
+Its primary purpose is to separate your personal and business liability, formalize your business entity and provide operational and tax benefits.

 When you register an LLC, your state prevents another business in that same state from registering the exact same entity name.
 But that does not automatically give you ownership rights to the brand name itself.
 This is where many founders get caught off guard.